-Samsung Galaxy S20+ vs Galaxy Note 10+: What to Know
+Samsung Galaxy S20+ vs Galaxy Note 10+: Which One to Buy?

 - Galaxy Note 10+: 12MP main, 12MP 2x telephoto, 16MP ultra-wide lens (Main sensor is 1.4um in size)

 Samsung is using an upgraded yet similar main camera as previous models, which takes great photos already.
-Then, they’ve updated the telephoto camera from 12 to 64MP with a 10x zoom, which sounds awesome.
+Then, they’ve updated the telephoto camera from 12 to 64MP with a 3x zoom, which works great.
 Imagine being able to zoom way in for a photo without it getting blurry and looking awful.
+In fact, this new 64MP camera can take 8K video and let you snap 33MP photos from a video file.

-We’ve even heard rumors of a new 100x “super-zoom” or space zoom using a combination of the new hardware and software.
+There’s even a new 100x “space-zoom” on the Galaxy S20 Ultra if you can afford that even bigger model.
 Both of these phones have great cameras and take amazing photos, but the newer model will obviously be better.
-Plus it looks like the Galaxy S20+ will have 8K video recording and a few other nifty new photo or video stuff the Note 10 won’t have.

 Battery Life & Charging